Bielik20/ng-lazy-forms/README.md

 -  extends `MetadataAccessor` to be able to access Metadata through `metadata(propertyKey: string): BaseMetadata;` method.
 - defines `update` method so that we can easily assign new values.

-`@metadata` attributes defined in `src/app/lazy-controls/metadata.ts` allows for assignment of metadata to given fields. `key` is assigned automatically and is always the same as field name.
+`@metadata` attributes defined in `src/app/lazy-controls/metadata.ts` allows for the assignment of metadata to given fields. `key` is assigned automatically and is always the same as a field name.

 - Every field has defined label that will be used in their respective Controls.
 - `state` field has defined collection which will be used to present options in `SelectControl`.